asathoor/Gutenberg-Blocks-Cheat-Sheet/README.md

 <!-- wp:group {"tagName":"main","layout":{"type":"constrained"}} -->
     <main class="wp-block-group">

-        ... you can add more content here ...
+        ... you can add more markup/content here ...

     </main>
 <!-- /wp:group -->
 ~~~~

+For a complete page sample, see below.

 ## Custom HTML